mangalam-research/salve/README.rst

 If someone wishes to use salve but needs support for any of the features that are missing, they may ask for the feature to be added.
 Submit an issue on github for it.
 If you do submit an issue to add a feature please make a case for it.
-Take a request that goes "Please add support for ``<interleave>``, because when one generates a TEI schema with options A, B, C then the schema uses ``<interleave>``."
-If the options are likely to be generally used, this gives a good reason to add support.
-TEI is a major standard, and we happen to use it in the project in which salve is being developed.

 Even better, if someone wishes for a feature to be added, they can contribute code to salve that will add the feature they want.
 A solid